- WHAT IS SCOLIOSIS?

-According to the American Association of Neurological Surgeons (AANS), scoliosis affects between 2% and 3% of the American population, or about six to nine million people.
+According to the American Association of Neurological Surgeons (AANS), scoliosis affects between 2% and 3% of the American population or about six to nine million people.
 It is characterized by an abnormal lateral curvature of the spine and there are many different forms.
-The various types of scoliosis are classified by cause and age of onset; the speed and mechanism of progression also plays a role in determining the specific type of scoliosis.
+The various types of scoliosis are classified by cause and age of onset; the speed and mechanism of progression also play a role in determining the specific type of scoliosis.

 A scoliosis diagnosis means different things to different patients.